syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 ## How to enable or disable the free text dialog

-The free text dialog can be enabled or disabled for adding the free text annotation by setting the [`IsFreeTextDialogEnabled`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS.FreeTextAnnotationSettings.html#Syncfusion_SfPdfViewer_iOS_FreeTextAnnotationSettings_IsFreeTextDialogEnabled) API to true or false respectively.
+The free text dialog (for adding the free text annotation) can be enabled or disabled by setting the [`IsFreeTextDialogEnabled`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS.FreeTextAnnotationSettings.html#Syncfusion_SfPdfViewer_iOS_FreeTextAnnotationSettings_IsFreeTextDialogEnabled) API to true or false respectively.
 The default value is set to true.

 {% tabs %}
 {% highlight c# %}